 The Panel also overlooked Appellants' authority from the United States Supreme Court and various secondary sources that overwhelmingly recognize that prejudgment receivers are temporary remedies that terminate upon entry of a final judgment.
-MEI-GSR Holdings, LLC, No. 86092, at \14 (Appellants' Response to May 8, 2023 Order to Show Cause June 13, 2023).
-Once more, the Order did not mention or analyze these authorities, nor did it reconcile these authorities with its conclusion.

-Putting aside the potential party presentation issues that arise when the Court disregards the parties' authorities in favor of its own research, it is clear that the Panel overlooked Appellants' authority as the Order did not attempt to reconcile the competing lines of authority from the jurisdictions it relies on.
+MEI-GSR Holdings, LLC, No. 86092, at 14 (Appellants' Response to May 8, 2023 Order to Show Cause June 13, 2023).
+Once more, the Order did not mention or analyze these authorities, nor did it reconcile these authorities with its conclusion.3 disregards the parties' authorities in favor of its own research,4 it is clear that the Panel overlooked Appellants' authority as the Order did not attempt to reconcile the competing lines of authority from the jurisdictions it relies on.
 Therefore, rehearing is proper.